Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Introduction

-\looseness=-1 Given their capacity to compute exact likelihoods, classical normalizing flows (NF) have remained the \emph{de facto} method for generative modelling in scientific domains~\citep{dinh2014nice,dinh2016density,rezende2015variational}.
-For example, in tasks such as equilibrium sampling of molecular systems with Boltzmann generators~\citep{noe2019boltzmann}, rapid and exact likelihood evaluation is critical both for asymptotically debiasing generated samples, and for refining them via annealed importance sampling~\citep{tan2025scalable}.
-Historically, NFs employed in conventional generative modelling domains (such as images) are trained with the maximum likelihood estimation (MLE) objective, which has empirically lagged behind the expressiveness, scalability, and ease of training of modern continuous normalizing flows (CNFs) trained with regression-based objectives like flow matching~\citep{peluchetti2023non,liu_rectified_2022,lipman_flow_2022,albergo_building_2023}.
+\looseness=-1 Given their intrinsic capacity to compute exact likelihoods, classical normalizing flows (NF) have remained the \emph{de facto} method for generative modelling in scientific domains~\citep{tabak2010density, tabak2013family,dinh2016density,rezende2015variational}.
+For example, in tasks such as equilibrium sampling of molecules, the seminal framework of Boltzmann Generators~\citep{noe2019boltzmann} pairs a normalizing flow with an importance sampling step.
+Consequently, rapid and exact likelihood evaluation is critical both for asymptotically debiasing generated samples in such high-impact applications and for refining them via annealed importance sampling~\citep{tan2025scalable,tan2025amortized}.

-\looseness=-1 A key driver of the gap between classical flows and CNFs can be attributed to the MLE training objective itself, which requires estimating the Jacobian determinant of the inverse flow-map, which is often costly to evaluate for expressive flow architectures, thus preventing efficient optimization and leading to numerical instability.
-The tension between MLE training and invertible architectural choices used in flow design has created a plethora of exotic training recipes, even with modernized SOTA flows on images with Transformer backbones~\citep{zhai2024normalizing,kolesnikov2024jet}, that run counter to the simplicity of training of current one-step generative models---albeit without efficient exact likelihood.
-This raises the natural motivating research question:\